berkeenesakt/packflow/docs/NOTIFICATIONS.md

-# PackPal Notification System
+# PackFlow Notification System

-This document describes the notification system implemented in PackPal.
+This document describes the notification system implemented in PackFlow.

 ## Overview

-PackPal uses Flutter Local Notifications plugin to schedule reminders for users to pack their items before their travel date.
+PackFlow uses Flutter Local Notifications plugin to schedule reminders for users to pack their items before their travel date.
 The notification system is designed to:

 1. Send reminders 1 day before the departure date
 2. Allow users to toggle notifications on/off in settings